 The taste of homemade mango syrup is natural and full of fruity flavors without any additives.
 Even quality store-bought syrups like the ones from Monin or Giffards often use large amounts of sugar and chemicals to help make the sweetener shelf-stable.
 That is why we usually recommend making fruity syrups at home.

 For this mango syrup, we're using fresh mangoes.
-This way, you can check the quality of the fruits thoroughly.
-If you can't get them fresh, frozen mango chunks work too.
-The tropical sweet syrup with the refreshing taste of mango works perfectly in cocktail recipes and in non-alcoholic mixed drinks like sodas or mocktails.
+This way, you can check the quality of the fruits thoroughly. -If you can't get them fresh and ripe, frozen mango chunks work too.

 If you like fruity syrups in your cocktails, try some more others of our favourites: